Living with the Future: Paxton House, North London

 A family house built in spare space between mews houses – the most technologically advanced of the series.
 He is in north London to see the house of architects Richard and Heidi Paxton.
 Shoe-horned into a Victorian mews on the site of an old car workshop, the house is almost invisible from the street.
-Inside it's high tech heaven, with a swimming pool in the living room, lighting and heating controlled by a central computer and an enormous sliding glass roof bringing football stadium technology to a family home.
+The inside of the house, however, is high tech: a swimming pool in the living room, lighting and heating controlled by a central computer, and an enormous sliding glass roof that brings football stadium technology to a family home.